ilammy/ilammy.github.io/_drafts/birth-of-a-patch.md

 gitk can highlight commits
 that add or remove a particular string
-(like `git log -S` from the terminal).
-It helps identifying commits that can be grouped.
+(like `git log -S` from the terminal), it helps identifying commits that can be grouped.
 I end up with the following rebase worklist.
-Note that I remove the debugging commit and change the order of some of the commits.
+Note that I remove the debugging commit and change the relative order of some of the commits.

 ```
 #### a9d40cb [debug] flush on output